IJSComplexMatter/cddm/doc/quickstart.rst

     Demonstrates how to perform weighted sum of norm = 2 and norm = 3 data.
 First, norm 3 data is taken as a first estimator, data is denoised and weights are calculated and a weighted sum of norm 3 and norm 2 data is performed.

-The above example shows how the weighted normalization is performed internally, when calculated in :func:`normalize` and :func:`normalize_multi` functions with weighted normalization mode.
-There are two weighted normalization modes that are supported only for calculation methods: `'corr'` and `'fft'`.
-These are:

-* **weighted** : `norm = NORM_WEIGHTED` (`norm = 4`).
-Performs weighted average of *compensated* and *baseline* normalized data.
-The weighting factor is to promote large delay data from *baseline* data and short delay from *compensated* data.
-* **subtracted and weighted** : `norm = NORM_SUBTRACTED | NORM_WEIGHTED` (`norm = 6`) Performs weighted average of *subtracted and compensated* and *subtracted* normalized data.
-The weighting factor is to promote large delay data from *subtracted* data and short delay from *subtracted and compensating weighted* data.

 Note that for the calculation of the correlation data with e.g. :func:`.multitau.ccorr_multi`, `norm = NORM_SUBTRACTED | NORM_WEIGHTED` (`norm = 6`) is identical to `norm = NORM_SUBTRACTED | NORM_COMPENSATED` (`norm = 3`), and `norm = NORM_WEIGHTED` (`norm = 4`) is identical to `norm = NORM_COMPENSATED` (`norm = 1`).
 In the normalization, the results are different, as shown in graphs below.

 .. note ::

    :data:`.core.NORM_COMPENSATED` flag is ignored when working with weighted normalization.
 Therefore, `norm = 5` is identical to `norm = 4`, and `norm = 7` is identical to `norm = 6`.
 This might change in the future.

-Instead of manually calculating the weights, you can use the `norm` argument and pass it to the normalizing functions, like:
+Instead of manually calculating the weights, you can use the `norm` argument and pass it to the normalize functions, like:

 .. doctest::